atbcb/usab-uswds/news/_posts/2023-07-27-u-s-department-of-transportation-finalizes-rule-on-accessible-airline-lavatories-for-wheelchair-users.md

   Lavatories for Wheelchair Users
 date: 2023-07-27
-excerpt: On the 33rd anniversary of the Americans with Disabilities Act (ADA), the U.S. Department of Transportation (DOT) today announced a new rule which requires airline lavatories to be more accessible.
+excerpt: On the 33rd anniversary of the Americans with Disabilities Act (ADA), the U.S. Department of Transportation (DOT) announced a new rule which requires airline lavatories to be more accessible.
 This rulemaking, authorized by the Air Carrier Access Act (ACAA), would require airlines to make lavatories . . .